TurakhiaLab/TWILIGHT/README.md

 snakemake --cores 8 --config TYPE=n SEQ=../dataset/RNASim.fa OUT=RNASim.aln FINALTREE=fasttree
 ```
 #### <a name="add-2"></a> Add New Sequences to an Existing Alignment
-If no placement tree is provided, TWILIGHT aligns new sequences to the profile of the backbone alignment, infers their placement with external tools, and then refines the allignment using the inferred tree.
+TWILIGHT aligns new sequences to the profile of the backbone alignment, infers their placement with external tools, and then refines the alignment using the inferred tree.

 Usage syntax
 ```bash